-President Halimah Yacob (fourth from left) was joined by Minister for Transport S Iswaran (fifth from left), Senior Parliamentary Secretary for Ministry of Transport Baey Yam Keng (second from left) and Caring SG Commuters Committee Chairman Richard Magnus (seventh from left) as they unveiled the Four Caring Behaviour at the inaugural launch of Caring Commuter Week 2021.
+President Halimah Yacob (fourth from left) was joined by Minister for Transport S Iswaran (fifth from left), Senior Parliamentary Secretary for Ministry of Transport Baey Yam Keng (second from left) and Caring SG Commuters Committee Chairman Richard Magnus (seventh from left) as they unveiled the Four Caring Norms at the inaugural launch of Caring Commuter Week 2021.

 “A small act of civic-mindedness can multiply and have a far-reaching influence on every commuter,” President Halimah Yacob said when she launched the Caring Commuter Week (CCW) 2021 on 27 November 2021.

 Organised by the Caring SG Commuters Committee, CCW is an activity-filled week to promote care and inclusivity on public transport and will last until 5 December.

 Testament to the need for community partnerships and the involvement of commuters at large in creating a caring commuting culture, the event showcased some key ground-up collaborations like Republic Polytechnic’s Project CompassioNATION and tote bag design featuring the Four Caring Norms with Singapore Fashion Runway.

 During his opening remarks at the launch event, Minister for Transport, Mr S Iswaran praised these efforts: “It is only by collaborating closely with the community that we can build a culture where showing care for fellow commuters becomes a way of life.”

 Another highlight was the launch of “Our Caring Commuting Journey” report, a result of months of engagement with over 2,000 commuters from all walks of life to learn more about their commuting needs.